ansys/pymechanical/doc/source/architecture.rst

 While standards are useful, it is not practical for every developer to craft packets to send over the wire by hand.
-In many programming languages, libraries and tools wrap around the most popular conventions of internet procols.
+In many programming languages, libraries and tools wrap around the most popular conventions of internet protocols.
 These libraries and tools can be opinionated in how RPCs can and should be written.
 Some offer low-level method invocation facilities, like gRPC and zeroMQ.
 Others take a view on how RPCs should be done.
 Two such views are *Representational